 What words and phrases do you use the most often?

 Learn how to say your most commonly used phrases and words in English.
 Knowing them in English will help you speak as well in English as you do in your native language.

-Are you learning English for a specific reason?
-For example, are you learning English so you can get a job in an English-speaking company?
+What if you’re learning English so you can get a job in an English-speaking company?
 In that case, practice English that will help you in an interview.

 Before you go to a place where you have to speak English, you can practice what you might have to say.

 You’ll feel more confident if you’re prepared!